humbertojaimes/DevKit.Xamarin.ImageKit/Readme.md

 - Droid (namespace DevKit.Xamarin.ImageKit.Droid.Utils)
   - ToBitmap() returns a Bitmap from byte[]
-  - ToByteArray(Abstractions.ImageFormat, int quality) returns a byte[] from a Bitmap instace
+  - ToByteArrayAsync(Abstractions.ImageFormat, int quality) returns a byte[] from a Bitmap instace
 - iOS (namespace DevKit.Xamarin.ImageKit.iOS.Utils)
-  - ToImage() returns a UIImage from byte[]
+  - ToImageAsync() returns a UIImage from byte[]
 - UWP (namespace DevKit.Xamarin.ImageKit.UWP.Utils)
-  - ToBitmapImage() returns a WriteableBitmap from byte[]
+  - ToBitmapImageAsync() returns a WriteableBitmap from byte[]
-  - ToByteArray(Abstractions.ImageFormat, int quality) returns a byte[] from a WriteableBitmap instace
+  - ToByteArrayAsync(Abstractions.ImageFormat, int quality) returns a byte[] from a WriteableBitmap instace

 Feel free to contribute, improve or use this code for your projects.